nosilver4u/ewww-image-optimizer/readme.txt

 * added: Choose whether to include Additional Folders like the theme or other configured folders during bulk optimization
 * fixed: some strings in bulk interface not able to be translated properly for RTL locales
 * fixed: NextGEN bulk optimizer missing from menu with NextGEN 4.x
+* fixed: when media is offloaded, background optimization leaves local copies behind in some rare cases
 * deprecated: direct support for GRAND FlaGallery will be removed soon, use Folders to Optimize setting instead
 * deprecated: direct support for NextCellent Gallery will be removed soon, use Folders to Optimize setting instead